YuxingLiu/CarND-Advanced-Lane-Lines/README.md

 The code for this step is contained in the code cells [3]-[4] of the notebook [`Test Video Pipeline.ipynb`](https://github.com/YuxingLiu/CarND-Advanced-Lane-Lines/blob/master/Test%20Video%20Pipeline.ipynb).

-Distortion correction was applied to one of the raw images as illstrated below:
+Distortion correction was applied to one of the raw images as illustrated below:

 ![alt text][image2]